Northern Arizona Endodontics 928-778-7181

 "That is a great question and one I get often.
 Even though you may have had a root canal in the past by your general dentist, not every tooth is the same.
 As an endodontist for 14 years, and a general dentist for 16 years prior to that, I can tell you e

 We will supply you with post treatment medications to keep you comfortable during the healing time your tooth needs.
 You can call us at anytime to discuss your concerns.
 Ibuprofen is the best medication for inflammation and pain management.
 If you think you will need more pain relief after 5 days please call.
-You can personally contact Dr. Brimhall at:
+If you are experiencing pain that can't wait and it is after regular business hours please call the office phone number, it will direct you to one of the doctor's cell phones